holdenweb/ACCUConf_Website/README.md

 there is not a suitable package then creating a virtualenv and installing Nikola and Flask from PyPI using pip works well – Python 3 being the most senble choice of Python obviously.

+For Linux users, and particularly for those not accustomed to Python development, a simple solution is to install the free Conda system from Continuum Analytics, a company heavily involved in open source.
+The `miniconda3` distribution is to be preferred, since unlike the full `conda3`  it installs a fairly small set of modules and downloads the rest as required to build virtualenvs.
+Since the only thing you have to do to enable Conda is add its `bin` directory to your path you can enable it just to work on this site and remove it afterwards and it will be pretty much isolated from anything else you do on the same machine.
+The `miniconda` downloads page is at http://conda.pydata.org/miniconda.html and instructions for installing on Linux are at http://conda.pydata.org/docs/install/quick.html#linux-miniconda-install (Mac OS and Windows users should find their instructions on the same page).

+The following instructions assume that the `conda` command is already available in your environment.

 ## The Licence

 All text material in the Nikola managed part of this repository is licenced